Sharo-11/Music-Search-Engine/README.md

 ## Requirements

-On your desktop, create a folder named "Music".
+On your desktop, create a folder named "Music" copy this path of Music folder and paste it in the code in "rootpath" variable.

 To run the program, you will need to install the following libraries.